MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/using-vscode-for-debugging-compiled-cmdlets.md

     }
 ```

+### Information about DLL files being locked

+When you import a DLL file into a .NET application such as PowerShell, that DLL file becomes locked.

+To rebuild your DLL file, you need to close the application that holds the lock.
+If you run the
+build task without closing any locking applications, you might see a message such as
+`Could not copy "obj\Debug\netstandard2.0\myModule.dll" to "bin\Debug\netstandard2.0\myModule.dll"`.

+One solution is to treat terminals as disposable, and to close them before you rebuild.

 ## Setting up the debugger

 To debug the PowerShell cmdlet, you will need to set up a custom launch configuration.
 This